firstdraft/appdev-lessons/lessons/our-own-classes-lesson.md

 #### Quiz Question

 - Choose all that are true of our `class Person` example above.
-- We can add a new `age` method to `Person` by writing `c.age`
+- We can add a new `birthdate` method to `Person` by writing `c.birthdate`
     - No, we need to define the new method _in_ the class, not on an instance _of_ the class
 - `attr_accessor` is a `Symbol`
     - No, there is no `:` symbol prepending it
 - `attr_accessor` is a new keyword for us
     - Yes!
-- We can define a new `.age` method to `Person` by adding `attr_accessor "age"` to the class definition
+- We can define a new `.birthdate` method to `Person` by adding `attr_accessor "birthdate"` to the class definition
-    - Not quite, `"age"` is a string
+    - Not quite, `"birthdate"` is a string
-- We can define a new `.age` method to `Person` by adding `attr_accessor :age` to the class definition
+- We can define a new `.birthdate` method to `Person` by adding `attr_accessor :birthdate` to the class definition
     - Yes!
 - `Person` is a special object, and NOT a class like `Hash` or `Array`
     - No! `Person` is just a class that we defined
-- We can reuse our new `Person` class to create as many new people as want (stored in separate variables)
+- We can reuse our new `Person` class to create as many new people as we want (stored in separate variables)
     - Yes!
-- `:role` is a symbol in the class definition, and it becomes a method when we instantiate a new `Person`
+- `:role` is a symbol in the class definition, and it is available as a method when we instantiate a new `Person`
     - Yes!
 {: .choose_all #person_class points="10" answer="[3,5,7,8]" }